dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-15-Impact of matrix multiplication.md

 plt.show()
 ```

-At the very fist step we had:
+At the very first step we had:

 `MEAN: -0.03876325488090515, STD: 0.879034161567688`

-This means that `x = torch.randn(c)` line provided random normal initialization of our data with teh mean of ~0 and STD of ~1
+This means that `x = torch.randn(c)` line provided random normal initialization of our data with the mean of ~0 and STD of ~1

-And at the end this was:.
+And at the end this was:

 `MEAN: nan, STD: nan`